Table of Contents[Hide][Show]

 It’s really nice belonging to a group and not having to go it alone.

-If your mindset leads to you being part of a mastermind group, Chris and I hope you choose to join us.
+If your mindset leads to you being part of a mastermind group, that’s great!

 I asked Chris to share his story about the dangers of going it alone.
 Here is that story.

-Join us and get helpful, on-demand, expert advice based on our years of experience working closely with hundreds of ambitious bloggers, creatives, and entrepreneurs.
+Sign up for our newsletter, and in addition to important updates about what’s going on with BizBudding and Mai Theme, you’ll get helpful, on-demand, expert advice based on our years of experience working closely with hundreds of ambitious bloggers, creatives, and entrepreneurs.

 We’ve been there.
 We’ve made mistakes, and we’ve had big wins.
 We know what it takes, what works and what doesn’t, and we want to help you succeed.